pieterbonnet/pbDateComputation/README.md

 ## ClosurePeriod Class
 This class is used to define closure or vacation periods.

-Its main purpose is to add it to the ClosurePeriods array of a DaysProcessingRegion class.
+Its main purpose is to add it to the ClosurePeriods array of a RegionDatesWorked class.
 #### Methods
 ##### Constructor(lFirstDay as DateTime = Nil, lLastDay as DateTime = Nil, lCaption as string = "")
 Creates a new object ClosurePeriods whose properties are defined in the method arguments.